 - reduce counterfeiting and piracy of European goods

 - open up new opportunities for European investment

 Because international trade rules are designed to ensure that trade is fair, it is vital that they are respected.
-We represent and defend European interests in the court system of the World Trade Organisation, helping ensure that WTO obligations are met.
+We represent and defend European interests in the court system of the World Trade Organization, helping ensure that WTO obligations are met.

 We are also responsible for making sure that the imports that enter the EU are traded at fair prices and that they do not cause unfair damage to European companies and their workers.